Mowgli9/erc721-rarity-nft/README.md

 # Description
-    In this project I tried to create Nfts with rarities {commun, rare,super rare , epic, legenedary}
+    In this project, I tried to create NFTs with rarities {common, rare, super rare, epic, legendary}
-    you can set the URIs in the smartcontract
+    you can set the URIs in the smart contract
-    I tried to explain the smart contract with comments but if you still have a question DM Mowgli#7713
+    I tried to explain the smart contract with comments but if you still have a question, DM Mowgli#7713
-    I interacte with smartcontract using the delecious framework Brownie
+    I interact with smart contract using the delicious framework Brownie

 # DISCALMER